Irish lawmakers meet as wrangling to form government goes on

 But Sinn Fein’s radical proposals for tackling Ireland's housing crisis and creaking healthcare system proved a powerful draw for young voters in a country that is still dealing with aftershocks of the 2008 global financial crisis, which hammered its debt-driven “Celtic Tiger” economy.

 McDonald said she would continue to seek coalition partners in the coming days and weeks.
 So far, Fianna Fail has ruled out an alliance with Sinn Fein.
-Current Prime Minister Varadkar has said he expects Fine Gael to end up in opposition.
+Varadkar has said he expects Fine Gael to end up in opposition.

 McDonald said Sinn Fein would " talk to everybody because that's what you do in a democratic system, that's what grown-ups do."